TETRA326/CLI-GPT/README.md

 In the terminal, you should see something like: `account@cloudshell:~/`

 *Tip:*
-You can press the 'Editor' button to full-screen the Terminal:
+You can un-check the 'Editor' button to full-screen the Terminal:

 ![Close-Editor](/images/pencil.png)